CosmosDB/labs/dotnet/labs/09-troubleshooting-performance.md

 1. In the **Results** pane, observe the results of your query.

-1. Return to the currently open **Visual Studio Code** editor containing your .NET Core project.
+1. Return to the currently open **Visual Studio Code** editor containing your Java Core project.

-1. In the Visual Studio Code window, double-click the **Program.cs** file to open an editor tab for the file.
+1. In the Visual Studio Code window, double-click the **Lab09Main.java** file to open an editor tab for the file.

 1. To view the RU charge for inserting a very large document, we will use the **Bogus** library to create a fictional family on our Member object.
 To create a fictional family, we will generate a spouse and an array of 4 fictional children: